SagharShafaati/FL-IoT-Aquaponics-PatternMining/README.md

 # FL-IoT-Aquaponics-PatternMining

-This repository contains the official implementation of the methods proposed in the following peer-reviewed publication:
+This repository contains the official implementation of the method proposed in the following publication:

 **Title**: *Scalable Anomaly Detection and Pattern Mining in IoT Aquaponics Systems via Federated Learning* **Authors**: Saghar Shafaati, Javad Mohammadzadeh